openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 **Wealth Level**: 3

-*Whether outfitted on a mecha unit or launched via a soldier's shoulder mount, this anti-air and anti-tank missile can stop just about anything.*
+*Whether outfitted on a mech unit or launched via a soldier's shoulder mount, this anti-air and anti-tank missile can stop just about anything.*

 **Properties**: Deadly 2, Expendable, Weapon (Cannon)

 **Special**: This is an Extreme Ranged weapon with the Precise, Delayed Ready, Heavy, Area (15' cube) properties, and the Persistent Damage, Stunned, and Forced Move banes.
 The *expendable* property applies to the ammo.
-Every shot counts as a single extraordinary item.
+Each shot uses single extraordinary item.

 #### Rod of Fear